 As the main motivation for the study of compression, we provide some strong implications of compressibility to cryptography.
 The implications described are of contrasting flavors.
-On the one hand we show constructions of cryptographic primitives using compression algorithms, while on the other hand we show a cryptanalysis using compression algorithms.
-Alternatively, this shows that the incompressibility of some languages is necessary for some applications.
-For simplicity, we discuss the implications with respect to the compression of SAT.
-We note however, that the same statements can actually be made with compression of languages from the class $\mathcal{VC}{OR}$ (see Definition 2.20).
-This class is the lowest class in our $\mathcal{VC}$ hierarchy, and potentially easier to compress than SAT.
-Moreover, the instances that we need to compress for our applications are further limited in the sense that (i) the relevant instances have a witness to either being in the language or to not being in the language and (ii) the (positive and negative) instances have a unique witness.
+On the one hand we show constructions of cryptographic primitives using compression algorithms, while on the other hand we show a cryptanalysis using compression algorithms (or alternatively, this can be considered as an application of incompressibility of languages).
+For simplicity we provide the implication with respect to the compression of SAT.
+We note however, that the same statements can actually be made with compression of languages from the class \mathcal{VC}{OR} (see Definition 2.20).
+This class is the lowest class in our \mathcal{VC} hierarchy, and potentially easier to compress than SAT.
+Moreover, the instances that we need to compress for our applications are further limited in the sense that (i) the instances are in $\mathcal{NP} \cap \text{Co-}\mathcal{NP}$ and (ii) the (positive and negative) instances have a unique witness.

-Basing Collision-Resistant Hash Functions on Any One-Way Function: Collision-Resistant Hash functions (CRH) are important cryptographic primitives with a wide range of applications, e.g. [70, 18, 57, 19, 65, 5].
-Loosely speaking, a CRH is a family $\mathcal{H}$ of length-reducing functions, such that no efficient algorithm can find collisions induced by a random hash function from the family.
-Currently there is no known construction of CRH from general one-way functions or one-way permutations, and moreover, Simon [77] showed that basing CRH on one-way permutations cannot be achieved using "black-box" reductions.
+Basing Collision Resistant Hash Functions on Any One-Way Function: Collision Resistant Hash functions (CRH) are important cryptographic primitives with a wide range of applications, e.g. [51, 12, 40, 13, 46, 6].
+Loosely speaking, a CRH is a family \mathcal{H} of length reducing functions, such that no efficient algorithm can find collisions induced by a random hash from the family.
+Currently there is no known construction of CRH from general one-way functions or one-way permutations, and moreover, Simon [57] showed that basing CRH on one-way permutations cannot be achieved using black-box reductions.
 We show how a general compression algorithm may be used to bridge this gap.

-Theorem 1.4 If there exists an errorless compression algorithm for SAT then there exists a construction of collision-resistant hash functions based on any one-way function.
+Theorem 1.4 If there exists an errorless8 compression algorithm for SAT then there exists a construction of collision resistant hash functions based on any one-way function.

-The construction of the CRH in Theorem 1.4 (if the hypothesis were true) would be inherently non-blackbox and uses the program of the one-way function via Cook's Theorem [17].
-This is essential to the validity of this approach, in light of the black-box impossibility result [77].
+The construction of the CRH in Theorem 1.4 is inherently non-black-box and uses the program of the oneway function via Cook's Theorem [11].
+This is essential to the validity of this approach, in light of the black-box impossibility result [57].

-An interesting corollary of this result is a construction of statistically hiding bit commitment from any one-way function.
-Moreover, the construction would require only a single round of interaction.
-Such a construction was recently shown by [71, 44] but requires a large number of rounds of interaction.
+An interesting corollary of this result is a construction of statistically hiding bit commitment from any one-way function, which is currently an open problem.
+Moreover, the construction would require only a single round of interaction ([50, 28] show constructions of statistically hiding bit commitment based on one-way functions with a specific structure and also require a large number of rounds of interaction).